heltmm/go-by-example-tutorials/README.md

-## Following along with the tutorials over at
+## Following along with the tutorials over at:
 https://gobyexample.com/